As a Florida resident, you are required by law to register your vehicle with the State of Florida.

 For additional information, selected forms and the latest updates, visit the Florida Office of Insurance Regulation.

 Florida uses a metal plate with a series of alphanumeric characters, or a combination thereof, depending on the type of vehicle.
 The yearly renewal decal denoting the birth month and year the registration will expire is placed in the upper right hand corner.
-The county name or Sunshine State is embossed across the bottom of the plate.
+The county name, Sunshine State, or In God We Trust is embossed across the bottom of the plate.
 License Plates are kept for a ten-year period, then a new plate is issued.
 (Florida Statutes 320.06)

 Change of Address on your Registration

-- Online: Visit www.flhsmv.gov and click on Online Services.
+- Online: Visit flhsmv.gov and click on Online Services.
 The fee is $6.20.

 - In-person: Visit one of our offices.
 Make sure to bring identification with you.
 The fee is $5.50.